How do I obtain a record of my treatment/medical records?

 How do I pay my bill?

-Why does Spirit require a signature authorization before treatment and transport?
+Why does Spirit require a signature authorization before treatment & transport?

 How do private ambulance services differ from public ambulance services?

 Unlike some other public services that are supported solely by tax revenue, private ambulance services are primarily funded through user fees.
 Taxpayers fund public services such as fire and police protection whether they use these services or not.

 Spirit provides comprehensive non-emergency transportation services to patients who need to be safely transported from one location to another.
 It is important to check with your insurance to see if the services you are requesting will be paid for.

 In general, Medicare will cover medically necessary ambulance transportation to the nearest appropriate medical facility capable of treating the patient’s condition at the time of transport.
 Emergency ambulance transportation may qualify for Medicare coverage if the transport is a result of a sudden onset of a medical condition manifesting itself by acute symptoms of sufficient severity such that the absence of immediate medical attention could reasonably be expected to result in placing the patient’s health in serious jeopardy, impairment to bodily functions, or serious dysfunction to any bodily organs or parts.
 Medicare requires that ambulance transportation be medically necessary and reasonable.
 To be deemed medically necessary, Medicare requires that the use of any other method of transportation would be hazardous to the patient’s health.
 It’s also important to point out that while each insurance company has different regulations, many tend to follow Medicare policy when it comes to covered ambulance services.

 Does Medicare cover non-emergency ambulance transportations??